polyfy/polylith/readme.md

 ```

 With Polylith we get the same level of support from the IDE.
-By first import the `user` interface and then type:
+By first importing the `user` interface and then typing:
 ```clojure
 (user/
 ```